ansible/ansible/docs/docsite/rst/network_declarative_intent.rst

 INTERNAL NOTE: TBD - Short description of the problem.
 Needs to be very simple

-State what you want the end result to be, not how go get there This results in easier to understand playbooks, which internally deal with the differences between Network OS versions.
+State what you want the end result to be, not how go get there This results in easier to understand playbooks, which internally deal with the differences between network OS versions.

 Reminder: Ansible isn't a monitoring tool.